andrasq/node-quickq/Readme.md

 ### q.push( payload [, callback(err, ret)] )

 Append a job (data to be processed) to the work queue.
-If a callback is specified, it will be called after the job finishes.
+If a callback is specified, it will be called when the job finishes.

 ### q.unshift( payload [, callback(err, ret)] )

 Prepend a job to the work queue.
-This job is placed at the head of the queue, it will be the next one to be processed.
+The job is placed at the head of the queue, it will be the next one to be processed.

-###

 ### q.pause( )